aosabook/500lines/functionalDB/functionalDB.markdown

 #### Limitations of our Query Language

 Engineering is all about managing tradeoffs, and designing our query engine is no different.
-In our case, the first tradeoff we must make is feature-richness versus complexity.
+In our case, the main tradeoff we must address is feature-richness versus complexity.
 Resolving this tradeoff requires us to look at common use-cases of the system, and from there deciding what limitations would be acceptable.

 In our database, we decided to build a query engine with the following limitations: